-7. Members of the Authority, Sponsoring States, Contractors, and the Authority shall use best endeavours in their actions to uphold public trust and regulatory integrity of the Authority, and shall not engage on decisions in which they have a conflict of interest.
+[7.
+Members of the Authority, Sponsoring States, [Applicants and] Contractors, [observers] and the Authority shall use best [Alt.1 endeavours in their actions to uphold public trust /in the regulatory integrity of the Authority] [Alt.2 efforts to ensure performance of functions by the Authority].]

+[7 bis.
+Nothing in these Regulations shall be construed as diminishing or extinguishing the existing rights of Indigenous Peoples, including as set out in the United Nations Declaration on the Rights of Indigenous Peoples, or of, as appropriate, local communities.]